Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 11

 Once marginal product goes below average product:

-A. Average total costs will begin to rise.
+A. Average fixed costs will rise.

-B. Average fixed costs will rise.
+B. Average variable costs will begin to rise.

 Question #20